-To use alcohol rub, dispense a walnut-sized amount onto your hand and rub until dry before touching anything.
+To use alcohol hand rub, dispense a walnut-sized amount into your hand and rub until dry before touching anything.

-If you are placed on special precautions to prevent transmission of infection, the nurse will review what the staff will be doing and what your responsibilities are.
-You will also receive information about your condition.
+If you are placed on special precautions to prevent transmission of infection, the nurse will explain the reason for precautions, what the staff will be doing and what your responsibilities are.

-Everyone (you and your health care team members) should cleanse their hands before and after touching the line.
-Health care team members will check the skin around your line sit every day for signs of infection (redness, warmth, increased drainage or pain).
+Health care team members will check the skin around your line site every day for signs of infection (redness, warmth, increased drainage or pain).
 They will also check every day to see if the line is necessary.